fingerella2000/TDQuery/README.md

 ## Purpose

 This a free command line tool which can be used to query a database table in Treasure Data with some options to filter the result.
-All result will ordered by time(default column) in descending order.

 ## Usage